Curated by: Giovanni Valagussa

 The exhibition presents Lorenzo Lotto's masterpiece, Madonna and Child between Saints John the Baptist and Catherine of Alexandria, signed and dated 1522 and kept in a private collection.

-A very rare presence is instead the squirrel, from which the Child seems to withdraw in terror: the most likely explanation is that it was thought that the squirrel was able to hear the arrival of storms in advance, going to take refuge in its den.
-So he imagined a sort of ability to predict the future, which is therefore exactly what the Child tries to flee from, as in a prediction of the Prayer in the Garden.
-Our painting is almost certainly the same one seen by Francesco Maria Tassi at the end of the eighteenth century in the Pezzoli house in Bergamo.
-Therefore, it confirms a provenance from the beginning for a client from Bergamo unknown to us and some subsequent passages in the city collections, up to the arrival in the current family, probably at the beginning of the nineteenth century ".
+A very rare presence is instead the squirrel, from which the Child seems to withdraw in terror: the most probable explanation is that it was thought that the squirrel was able to sense the arrival of storms in advance, going to take refuge in his lair.
+So he imagined a sort of ability to predict the future, which is therefore exactly what the Child tries to flee from, as in a prediction of the Oration in the Garden.
+Our painting is almost certainly the same as seen by Francesco Maria Tassi at the end of the eighteenth century in the Pezzoli house in Bergamo.
+Therefore it confirms a provenance from the beginning for a client from Bergamo unknown to us and some subsequent passages in the city collections, up to the arrival in the current family, probably at the beginning of the nineteenth century ".